beetbox/beets/docs/guides/tagger.rst

 Missing Albums?
 ---------------

-If you're having trouble tagging a particular album with beets, you might want to check the following possibilities:

-* Is the album present in `the MusicBrainz database`_?
+If you're having trouble tagging a particular album with beets, check to make sure the album is present in `the MusicBrainz database`_.
 You can search on their site to make sure it's cataloged there.
 If not, anyone can edit MusicBrainz---so consider adding the data yourself.

-* Beets won't show you possibilities from MusicBrainz that have *fewer* tracks than the current album.
-In other words, if you have extra tracks that aren't included on the release, that candidate won't be displayed.
-(The tagger should, on the other hand, show you candidates that have *more* tracks than you do in the case that you're missing some of the album's songs.
-Beets will warn you when any candidate is a partial match.)

 .. _the MusicBrainz database: http://musicbrainz.org/

-If neither of these situations apply and you're still having trouble tagging something, please `file a bug report`_.
+If you think beets is ignoring an album that's listed in MusicBrainz, please `file a bug report`_.

 .. _file a bug report: http://code.google.com/p/beets/issues/entry